Dear Home Ec 101,

-I admit, I was one of those – a bagless vacuum cleaner!
+I admit, I wanted one of those – a bagless vacuum cleaner!
 What an amazing idea!
 No thought was given to what I was going to do with the container full of dust and debris.
-I’ve figured out that one – dumping out the junk is fairly easy although many people including myself dislike the cloud of who-knows-what that comes from dumping days’ worth of stuff sitting in the canister.
+I’ve figured out that dumping out the junk is fairly easy – although many people including myself dislike the cloud of who-knows-what that comes from dumping days’ worth of stuff sitting in the canister.
 What I can’t figure out, nor find online, is how the heck to clean the filter.
-Everything says, “clean the filter,” but then i see, “don’t touch the filter.”
+Everything says, “clean the filter,” but then I see, “don’t touch the filter.”
 How does one clean the filter of a bagless vac?
 I’m pretty confident I’m getting lower performance because the filter is, um, gross.
 (The same can be said for my handvac but I’ll be satisfied today with knowing how to clean the filter on my less-than-a-year-old hoover.)

 On a side noteI suckered talked Mr. Heather into a refurbished Dyson four* years ago.
 It’s still going strong, and I still love it.
 There, yet another shameless plug for a company not currently sponsoring us.

-*Hey refurbished was half the price of new.
+*Hey, refurbished was half the price of new.